 Cons: Will be louder than if you lived alone or in homestay/student residence, will be sharing common areas with many people, need to keep common areas very clean when you use them, need to keep in mind that you’ll be living with many different types of people (some may like to sleep earlier than others, there will be many different personalities in one flat, etc.) and you will need to be respectful to all of them (again, not quite a con, but something to keep in mind), must cook or buy your own food.

 How to begin your search: Check out our free housing guide to find out about the different pitfalls, questions you should ask your contractor, and where to look for a shared flat.
-Some websites (platforms, agencies) to check out to find shared flats include idealista, helpMadrid, Spotahome.com, Aluni.net, and PyR Solutions.
+Some good websites (platforms, agencies) to check out to find shared flats include idealista, helpMadrid, Spotahome.com, Aluni.net, Mundial Rooms and PyR Solutions.
+There are more links in our free Housing in Madrid guide.
 To find a flat, some services are free to use, whereas others take a reservation fee when you book your apartment.
 Those charging a fee (such as helpMadrid) are the reputable agencies & platforms to go through where your money is save.
 These companies will read over apartment contracts for you, listen to the input for what type of housing you desire, and help you find the perfect place.
 If you decide that you want to find your housing completely on your own, then read over our series of articles on the neighborhoods of Madrid (start with Part 1), to find your perfect neighborhood.
+Feel free to also fill out our Housing Request Form, we will connect you for free with trustful agencies in Madrid.

 Keep in mind, you can always contact us via whatsapp if you have any questions about how to start your search!